 Men's College Lacrosse

 The three primary areas of collegiate play are the NCAA, the Men's Collegiate Lacrosse Association (MCLA) and the National Collegiate Lacrosse League (NCLL).
-The MCLA features teams from around the country and many of the top programs play truly national schedules.
-The MCLA, which includes roughly 300 teams, concludes its season with national championships at the Division I and II levels.
-The NCLL is primarily based along the Eastern Seaboard and features more than 100 teams.
+The MCLA includes about 200 club teams from around the country and concludes its season with national championships at the Division I and II levels.
+The NCLL is primarily based along the Eastern Seaboard and features more than 140 teams.